‘Five Came Back’ — A New Netflix Series On War And Cinema

 It shows how Capra’s war-time experiences shaped It’s A Wonderful Life, how Stevens gave up writing comedies altogether, and how Ford’s cinematic output became much more cynical.

-Movie buffs interested in classical films will likely enjoy this series, as it offers some eye-opening insights on 5 Hollywood film titans, along with a new way of reading their work.
+Movie buffs interested in classical films will likely enjoy this series, as it offers some eye-opening insights on five Hollywood film titans, along with a new way of reading their work.
 History buffs will likely appreciate it as well, seeing as it shows the Second World War from a new angle.

 The footage, the interviews, and the composition of the series make for a polished final product.
 Five Came Back ultimately leaves you with a fuller sense of war and cinema, and how the two can sometimes converge in powerful ways.